okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-hosted-signin/edit-the-sign-in-page/index.md

 `https://{yourOktaDomain}/login/default`

-> Note: The `/login/default` URL only bypasses changes that you have made to the HTML in the embedded HTML editor window.
-It doesn't bypass changes that you made using the form fields on the left side of the page.
+This URL only bypasses changes that you have made to the HTML in the HTML editor.
+It doesn't bypass changes that you made using the controls on the left side of the page.

 <NextSectionLink/>